 Who is the right audience for learning COBOL technologies?

-People who are looking to make their career in the mainframe technologies, working on projects where they need to convert COBOL applications to the other programming languages.
-Who is looking to make a career in banking, Insurance, and government sectors can learn it as there are many applications written in it and lack of people to maintain.
+People who are looking to make their career in the mainframe technologies, working on projects where they need to convert COBOL applications to other programming languages.
+Who is looking to make a career in banking, Insurance, and government sectors can learn it as there are many applications written in it and a lack of people to maintain.
 So people who are looking to make their career in mainframe technologies, porting applications from COBOL to other languages are the major audience who learns COBOL technologies.

-How Does It help in Career growth?
+How Does It Help in Career growth?

 This has been a guide to What is COBOL.
 Here we discussed the Working, Required Skills, Scope, career growth and Advantages of COBOL.
 You can also go through our other suggested articles to learn more –